 Covering 17 acres of land in Bakersfield is the California Living Museum.
 Both a zoo and a botanical garden, the California Living Museum is ideal for a family day trip.
 Several routes can be taken to weave your way through the zoo.
 Different environments have been created to replicate California’s scenery and environment and, in particular, the Bakersfield Kern County.
 And if you get tired of walking there is a fantastic train ride.

 Trona Pinnacles are located in northeastern Kern County.
 These unusual rock formations were formed over 10,000 years ago when this area of the Mojave desert was covered by water.
 There are plenty of trails to explore, along with numerous dirt roads that weave in and out of the tufa towers.
 Four-wheel-drive is not required.
 Just about any car can make it down the five-mile dirt road from SR 178.

 One of the few remaining wooden oil derricks from the early days of oil production can be seen at the West Kern Oil Museum in Taft, California.
 Run by a dedicated group of volunteers, the museum displays a huge collection of artifacts, equipment, displays, and pictures about the Kern County oil industry.

 Visiting Kern County

 Bakersfield is the largest city in Kern County.
-Lake Isabella, the Sequoia National Monument and the Wild and Scenic Kern River are some of the most visited destinations in Kern County.
+Lake Isabella, the Sequoia National Monument, and the Wild and Scenic Kern River are some of the most visited destinations in Kern County.

-Kern county is about a three-hour drive from Los Angeles or San Francisco.
+Plan on spending several days exploring Kern County, California.
+Kern County is about a three-hour drive from Los Angeles or San Francisco.